supertanuki/SymfonyAndApiRest/README.md

 $ php app/console generate:bundle
 ```

-Your app/AppKernel.php should contains this :
+Your app/AppKernel.php should contains this:
 ```
             ...
             new JMS\SerializerBundle\JMSSerializerBundle(),